Najidnadri/googleMapScrapper/README.md

 Add on, I am also open for any suggestions on how to make this scraping a lot more faster.

-One major bugs that need to be solved is scrolling problem when scraping the google maps itself.
-Unfortunately, the scrolling process when scraping need to be manual for now.

 ## Features